 International Women’s Day event with Arizona Supreme Court Justice Timmer highlighted ways women can empower each other for more inclusion in the workplace through “Balance for Better.”

-Arizona’s sole female Supreme Court Justice Ann Scott Timmer shared powerful words of advice at a speaking engagement for 200 SRP employees in March 2019: “You can’t let fear hold you back.”
+Recently, Arizona’s sole female Supreme Court Justice Ann Scott Timmer shared powerful words of advice at a speaking engagement.
+“You can’t let fear hold you back,” she said at an event for 200 SRP employees in March 2019.

 The event was arranged in honor of International Women’s Day by two of the 10 employee interest groups at SRP, the Women’s Interest Network (WIN) and Gen Next.
 Echoing the 2019 International Women’s Day theme “Balance for Better,” Timmer shared her experiences as a mother, an attorney and a judge in Arizona’s highest court.